jjackson19862017/WeddingBookingSystem/README.md

 When a user adds or edits a new customer, they can use one of the existing values.

+### 32nd - Added Days To Go to Unsigned Agreements

+Added a fourth column, to the table to indicate how many days are left before the specific date has past.

 ## Removal of items